-Linda Feltman accepted a faculty position with the Donald P. Bellisario College of Communications in August 2018.
-Prior to becoming faculty, she worked with the Penn State SBDC as a business consultant for 19 years, during the last two of which she worked only with student entrepreneurs.
-Besides her Bellisario teaching assignments, she is also the faculty associate for LionLaunch Pad, the Special Living Option for students interested in entrepreneurship, based in North Halls on campus and continues as the Faculty Advisor for Happy Valley Communications, the student run PR firm and the GEW Club.
+Linda Feltman accepted a full time faculty position with the Donald P. Bellisario College of Communications in August 2018.
+Prior to becoming full time faculty, she worked with the Penn State Small Business Development Center (SBDC) as a business consultant for 19 years.
+The last two she worked exclusively with student entrepreneurs.
+Besides her Bellisario College teaching assignments, she is also the Faculty Director for the Entrepreneurship and Innovation minor (ENTI) Student Ambassador program and is the Faculty Advisor for Happy Valley Comm (HVC), the student run AD/PR firm.

-In 2005 she became an associate faculty member in Bellisario and continues to teaches COMM 493 Entrepreneurship in the Information Age.
-Since 2009 she has been the faculty adviser for the Penn State student organization Happy Valley Communications, an award winning student-run public relations firm that works with other student-run organizations as well as local small businesses with their publicity initiatives.
+In 2005 she became an associate faculty member in the Bellisario College and continues to teach COMM 493 Entrepreneurship in the Information Age.
+Since 2009 she has been the Faculty Adviser for the Penn State student organization Happy Valley Comm, an award-winning student-run public relations firm that works with other student startups and local small businesses crafting their various social media platforms and publicity initiatives.

-Linda was the recipient of the 2008–09 College of Communications Deans’ Excellence Award for Outstanding Faculty Associate, the 2011 Outreach Vice President’s Award for Engagement and was selected by Pennsylvania Business Central as one of the top 100 Business People in 2014 as well as a Woman Making a Difference in 2015.
-She and her colleague, Michael Ryan with whom she co-taught Comm 493 from January 2012 to May 2018, also received the College of Communications Deans Excellence Award for Outstanding Faculty Affiliate in April 2016.
-Also Linda was honored to be named as one of nine members of the 2016 Class of Distinguished Alumni of the College of DuPage, Glen Ellyn, Illinois.
+Feltman was the recipient of the 2008–09 Bellisario College Deans’ Excellence Award for Outstanding Faculty Associate, the 2011 Outreach Vice President’s Award for Engagement and was selected by Pennsylvania Business Central as one of the top 100 Business People in 2014 as well as a Woman Making a Difference in 2015.
+She and her colleague, Michael Ryan with whom she co-taught COMM 493 from January 2012 to May 2018, also received the Bellisario College Deans' Excellence Award for Outstanding Faculty Affiliate in April 2016.
+Also, Feltman was honored to be named as one of nine members of the 2016 Class of Distinguished Alumni of the College of DuPage, Glen Ellyn, Illinois.

-Linda is a 1976 graduate of Penn State, earning a bachelor’s degree with a major in advertising.
+Feltman is a 1976 graduate of Penn State, earning a bachelor’s degree with a major in advertising.
 Prior to that, she attended the University of Montreal (Canada) in 1973 and prior to that earned an Associate’s degree in business from the College of DuPage, in 1972.
-She studied abroad in 1976 attending the University of Manchester (England) through one of the first ever study abroad programs then sponsored by the School of Journalism.
-Although she enjoys living in her adopted state of Pennsylvania, she occasionally visits the Chicago suburb where she grew up to reconnect with family and friends and tries to visit Seattle, Washington once a year to visit a past professor and family.
-She is an avid reader and when time permits likes to attend Scottish Highland games and Celtic Festivals, especially if they are near Pittsburgh where her adult children reside.
+She studied abroad in 1976 attending the University of Manchester (England) through one of Penn State's first ever study abroad programs then sponsored by the School of Journalism.
+Although she enjoys living in her adopted state of Pennsylvania, she occasionally visits the Chicago suburb where she grew up to reconnect with family and friends.
+She is an avid reader, organic gardener and when time permits, attends Scottish Highland games and Celtic Festivals, especially if they are near Pittsburgh where her adult children reside.